George H. D. Gossip: Showalter vs. Gossip, New York 1889

+The following game was played between future five-time U.S. Champion Jackson Showalter (White) and Gossip (Black) at the Sixth American Chess Congress, New York 1889.

 Fred Reinfeld calls the game "a glorious masterpiece".
 Steinitz proclaims, "One of the finest specimens of sacrificing play on record.
-Mr. Gossip deserves the highest praise for the ingenuity and depth of combination which he displayed in this game."Reinfeld 1950, p.
-31. Soltis writes that "there were many raised eyebrows" when the tournament committee awarded the prize for the best-played game not to Gossip for this game, but to Gunsberg for his win over Mason.Steinitz 1891, pp. 1–2.
+Mr. Gossip deserves the highest praise for the ingenuity and depth of combination which he displayed in this game."
+Soltis writes that "there were many raised eyebrows" when the tournament committee awarded the prize for the best-played game not to Gossip for this game, but to Gunsberg for his win over Mason.
 After comparing the two games, Whyld writes, "The verdict seems clear.
 Gossip was robbed!"
 Diggle states, "Gossip was, of course, the last man to keep quiet about this decision, and for once he had considerable public sympathy on his side."